coserotondo/pymhihvac/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A Python library for controlling Mitsubishi Heavy Industries (MHI) HVAC systems via their local API.
+A Python library for controlling Mitsubishi Heavy Industries (MHI) HVAC systems via their local API using a SC-SL4 central control unit.
+Built especiallty for Home Assistant, enable the creation of climate, sensor and binary sensor entities.
+It can also be used standalone.

 ## Features